 In 1881, President James Garfield appointed Lew Wallace minister to the Ottoman Empire.
 Garfield expressed the hope that Wallace would find inspiration in the Middle East to write a follow-up novel to Ben-Hur.
 After reaching Constantinople and settling in, Wallace went to the Sultan’s palace to present his credentials.

 When the formalities were concluded, Wallace turned to the interpreter and requested to shake the Sultan’s hand.
 The interpreter and other courtiers were thunderstruck.
-The people of Turkey were not accustomed to shaking hands and for a foreigner—a Christian at that—to touch the Sultan was beyond comprehension.
+The people of Turkey were not accustomed to shaking hands.
+For a foreigner—a Christian at that—to touch the Sultan was beyond comprehension.
 The interpreter refused to translate the request.

-Wallace became a trusted advisor to the Sultan and brought a number of complex issues before the Sultan that were amicably addressed.
+Wallace became a trusted adviser to the Sultan.
+He brought a number of complex issues before the Sultan that were amicably addressed.
 Beyond these controversies that involved state decisions, Wallace also discussed advances in American agriculture and manufacturing that he felt would benefit the people under the Sultan’s rule.

 As Minister, Wallace attended to many diplomatic and humanitarian issues in 1881 and 1882.
-He worked to free imprisoned Greek nationals and when the wrong Greeks were freed, Wallace worked successfully to obtain freedom for the original men.
-Throughout his time in the Middle East, his skills as a politician and diplomat were most often tested by Christian missionaries in need of support or protection.
+He worked to free imprisoned Greek nationals.
+When the wrong Greeks were freed, Wallace worked successfully to obtain freedom for the original men.
+Throughout his appointment, his skills as a politician and diplomat were most often tested by Christian missionaries in need of support or protection.

 He worked to negotiate a settlement between England and the Ottoman Empire in their fight over Egypt.
-Although his mediations were ultimately unsuccessful, he impressed both sides with his honest efforts.
-As a result of this negotiation Wallace’s title was elevated from minister resident to envoy extraordinary and minister plenipotentiary—the highest rank then available in the diplomatic service.
+Although his mediation was ultimately unsuccessful, he impressed both sides with his honest efforts.
+As a result of this negotiation Wallace’s title was elevated from minister resident to envoy extraordinary and minister plenipotentiary.
+This was the highest rank then available in the diplomatic service.